-- Submit all required course materials on CANVAS and EXXAT as directed by DCE.
-Materials submitted after the deadline will result in an "Unsatisfactory" grade and a delay in the transmission of completion notices.
-To remove an unsatisfactory grade, the student must re-register for the course. - Attend post LCE Review and Reflection Forums for feedback and clarifications where applicable and as directed by DCE. - Complete Course Survey at the end of the second year for SCEs and at the end of the final year for LCEs. - Attend Program focus groups to provide overall feedback at the end of the final LCE.
+- Submit all required course materials on CANVAS and EXXAT as directed by DCE. - Complete Course Survey at the end of the second year for SCEs and at the end of the final year for LCEs. - Attend Program focus groups to provide overall feedback at the end of the final LCE.